Gaiamitesh/SupplyChain-Agent-Dashboard/README.md

-# Self-Healing AI Agent for Supply Chain Dashboards
+# Recursive AI Agent for Supply Chain Dashboards

 A Langflow + Python prototype of a **self-healing AI agent** that generates supply chain dashboards (Excel + CSV + charts) for KPIs like **Months on Hand (MoH)**, **OTIF**, and **Logistics**.